Table of contents

 1. Amazon

 Being known as one of the world’s most visited websites, Amazon has massively expanded its products, from selling books only to providing millions of items across a wide range of product categories.
-Similar to eBay, Amazon has accumulated a massive customer base as the wide product range has attracted millions of visitors to this site every day.
+As one of the sites similar to eBay, Amazon has accumulated a massive customer base as the wide product range has attracted millions of visitors to this site every day.
 However, remember that this also means fierce competition in this marketplace, so it might be hard to get a sale at first.
 This platform’s advanced personalization also displays relevant products based on customers’ search history and preferences, which can be a huge advantage for selling items here.

-There are no listing fees for adding items to Amazon, and the only fee you have to pay is the commission ones.
+There are no listing fees for adding items to Amazon, and the only fee you have to pay is the commission.
 Amazon provides its own supply chain to store items in various locations to deliver products to customers sooner, which is a plus point compared to eBay.

 Pros: